You’ve built your surveys and collected responses; now it’s time to analyse your results and compile the key findings into a report.

 It sounds so simple, but it’s very easy to miss.
 Before you start writing or collating content, clarify what question/s your report aims to answer.
 Consider what it was that your evaluations were created to answer in the first place.
 Perhaps you’d like to determine the social impact of a particular event or understand what programming strategies have been most successful in the past year.
 By pinpointing the purpose/s of your report, it will help you stay on track while crafting your content.

 Take a look at the relevant data and create a draft contents page that arranges it all into a logical order.
 Think about all of the evaluation information you have on hand and how to present it in a coherent way.

 3. Use simple language

 Copy should be concise and engaging, avoiding lengthy and unnecessary descriptions.
 When it’s time to get into the nitty-gritty, *bold* important numbers, keywords and definitions within the copy so that it’s easy for the reader to get a snapshot view of your findings.
 Use charts and infographics to present info where you can.
 Keep captions brief.

 It’s a good idea to compile your headline stats into a list of Key Findings and to highlight these at the beginning of your document.
 People are busy, and we’re all inundated with info – so make it as easy as possible for the skim-readers to see all of the great things that you/your organisation has been doing.
 If relevant, your conclusion should highlight any successes, recommendations and opportunities to improve.

-Once you’re confident that you’ve nailed Steps 1 to 4 and you’ve completed a first draft, it’s time to start the most important step – proofreading.
+Once you’re confident that you’ve nailed Steps 1 to 4 and you’ve completed the first draft, it’s time to start the most important step – proofreading.
 Consider this an opportunity to cut text that’s repetitive or unnecessary.
-It can help to read it out loud, or get a second opinion from a colleague.
+It can help to read it out loud or get a second opinion from a colleague.